Study Tools

 Published during a period of social and political upheaval, the novel reflects the disillusionment of the post-World War I era.
 Its themes of existentialism and the futility of war continue to be relevant, making A Farewell to Arms a timeless exploration of the human spirit in the face of adversity.
 It was adapted into a film starring Gary Cooper as Frederic and Helen Hayes as Catherine in 1932.

-Explore the full plot summary, an in-depth analysis of Frederic Henry, and explanations of important quotes from A Farewell to Arms.
+Read the full book summary, an in-depth character analysis of Frederic Henry, and explanations of important quotes from A Farewell to Arms.

 Upgrade to PLUS and get instant access to all the study tools